smithnaomi/Professional-Readme-Generator-/output/README.md

   To install necessary dependencies, please run the following command:
   ' ' '
-  Install accurate packages
+  run accurate packages
   ' ' '

   # Usage
-  Insert accurate information to describe developers project This project is using the license Eclipse.
-See https://opensource.org/licenses/EPL-1.0 for more information.
+  Insert accurate information to describe developer's application This project is using the license BSD 3-clause.
+See https://opensource.org/licenses/BSD-3-Clause for more information.

   ## Contributing
-  Please reach out via email and provided Github
+  Please reach out via email or provided Github

   ## Tests
   To test, please run the following command;